Health Management, Policy & Information

 Health Management, Policy & Information majors must complete the series of courses within 1 of the 2 focus options in the major.
 Certificate programs are available for one of the options.
 Students do not receive a certificate for completing the courses required for the Health Management, Policy and Information major.
 In order to participate and earn the certificate options, students must consult with the home Colleges offering the certificates.
 Certificate programs have specific requirements beyond the requirements for the Health Management, Policy & Information major.

 HMPI majors must complete one of the options below AND electives including six credits of upper-level science courses and six credits of upper level non-science courses for a total of 33 major elective hours.

 - Health Information Technology (certificate available – College of Communication and Information, School of Information)

 NOTE: Certificate applicants are required to apply as soon as possible, and prior to completing the second course in the program.

-- Public Health Administration and Policy (no certificate available for this option)
+- Public Health Administration & Policy (no certificate available for this option)

 The Health Management, Policy & Information Academic Map is a term-by-term sample course schedule.
 The milestones are designed to keep you on course to graduate in four years.

 Milestones are courses and special requirements necessary for timely progress to complete a major.
 Missing milestones will result in one of two types of map registration stops.
 The first level (Degree Map Off-track) is placed following grade posting if the student has missed a milestone (course and/or GPA) for the first time in the major.
 If a student is in non-compliance with milestones for two (2) consecutive semesters (excluding summers), a Major Change Required stop is placed on the student's registration.